ruby/curses/README.md

     $ apt install libncursesw5-dev

-On mingw, `gem install curses` will install pre-built PDCurses, so you don't need to install extra libraries.
+On Windows, `gem install curses` will install pre-built PDCurses, so you don't need to install extra libraries.
+However, if you prefer ncurses to PDCurses, specify the following option:

+    > gem install curses -- --use-system-libraries

+On mingw, you need DevKit to compile the extension library.

 ## Documentation